Natural Pools & Pastel Sunsets: Your Guide to Madeira Island

-Madeira is also a major cruise destination.
-In fact, the main harbor in Funchal is the #1 Portuguese port for cruise dockings between Europe, the Caribbean and North Africa.
+By boat: Madeira is also a major cruise destination.
+The main harbor in Funchal is the #1 Portuguese port for cruise dockings between Europe, the Caribbean and North Africa.

-If you want to explore the island outside of Funchal, renting a car is the way to go.
-We found the major roads and highways that cross the island to be modern, smooth and safe.
+Renting a car is 100% the way to go on Madeira.
+The major roads and highways that cross the island are modern, smooth and safe.

 travelhelix tip: we arranged a rental car through our hotel.
 The process was simple, and many hotels offer this service as a courtesy.
 A 24-hour rental was a convenient & cost-effective way for us to visit Porto Moniz, São Vicente & Câmara de Lobos all in one day.

-- The bus company Horários do Funchal can get you pretty much everywhere on the island.
+- Bus: the company Horários do Funchal can get you pretty much everywhere on the island.
 This guide is pretty cool and can help you plan your own Madeiran bus trip.

-- Taxis are also available on the island.
+- Taxi: also readily available on the island.

 travelhelix tip: discuss taxi fares with your driver before you begin your trip, as certain destinations may cost a fixed rate (we encountered this in the suburb of Livramento).